Aker Scholars 2017

 Anders is from Oslo.
 He has a Bachelor in Business and History from Columbia University.
 After his studies he worked for 3 years in finance in London and New York.
 In his MBA studies in Oxford he particularly wanted to learn more about impact investment, where the goal is to create profit for both the economy and community.
 Anders has been a competitive rower for many years , winning both 4 Norwegian Championships and the US National Championship.
 He is the most merited rower at Columbia through history.

 Andreas is from Oslo.
 He has a Bachelor in Physics and Mathematics from NTNU in Trondheim, where ha also was very engaged in voluntary work.
-He is studying applications of quantum physics in new technology, and the plan is to continue with a PhD.
+He is studying applications of quantum physics in new technology.
+He finished his Masters in 2018, and has now doing a PhD.

 Carl Axel Folkestad